Heart Disease Prevention

 -

 Keep your blood pressure under control, as recommended by your health care provider.
-For most healthy people, the upper number of your blood pressure (systolic) should be no higher than 120, and the lower number (diastolic) no higher than 80.
+For most healthy people, the upper number of their blood pressure (systolic) should be no higher than 120, and the lower number (diastolic) no higher than 80.
 Treatment may be needed if your blood pressure is higher than 130/80.

 -